microsoft/service-fabric-observer/Documentation/Observers.md

 *Note*: if you are measuring things that involve numeric values, then you should create instances of [FabricResourceUsageData<T>](/FabricObserver/Observers/Utilities/FabricResourceUsageData.cs) objects, add to them during your monitoring, then call [ProcessResourceDataReportHealth](/FabricObserver/Observers/ObserverBase.cs#L446), which is already implemented in
 ObserverBase and does the work of generating health reports based on what you provide (the data, related thresholds, etc...).
 This is only useful when T is some type of number.
-See [NodeObserver](/FabricObserver/Observers/NodeObserver.cs) for an example.
+See [NodeObserver's related implentation](/FabricObserver/Observers/NodeObserver.cs) as an example.

 ## Create configuration section in `Settings.xml`